 Assets and liabilities denominated in currencies other than the base currency of each Class are translated into the base currency at the rate of exchange prevailing at the date of the financial statements.
 Transactions during the year in currencies other than the base currency have been translated at the rate of exchange prevailing on the date of the transaction.
-Realized and unrealized gains and losses on translation of investment balances are included in the statement of operations under "net realized gains on sale of investments" and "net change in unrealized (losses)/gains on investments", respectively.
+Realized and unrealized gains and losses on translation of investment balances are included in the statement of operations under "net realized gains on sale of investments", respectively.
 All other realized and unrealized gains and losses arising from foreign currency translation are included in the line item to which they relate.